F.A.S. van Esterik

 These results suggest that BCP20/80 and BCP20/80-based composites might result in sprouting and tube formation leading to increased cell survival and stimulation of bone formation, and might be more promising for in vivo bone augmentation than BCP60/40 and BCP60/40-based composites.
 This will have pivotal implications for bone tissue engineering in oral regenerative medicine.
 Since stem cell-based composites stimulated osteogenesis and angiogenesis, patients worldwide could benefit from these composites for reconstruction of bone defects.

-CHAPTER 2: Mechanoresponsiveness of human adipose stem cells on nanocomposite and micro-hybrid composite (Embargo until 20 January 2019)
+CHAPTER 2: Mechanoresponsiveness of human adipose stem cells on nanocomposite and micro-hybrid composite (Embargo up to and including 20 January 2019)

-CHAPTER 3: Fibrin network adaptation to cell-generated contractile stress (Embargo until 20 January 2019)
+CHAPTER 3: Fibrin network adaptation to cell-generated contractile stress (Embargo up to and including 20 January 2019)

-CHAPTER 5: Hypoxia decreases osteogenic differentiation potential but enhances vasculogenic differentiation potential of human adipose stem cells on biphasic calcium phosphate scaffolds in fibrin gel (Embargo until 20 January 2019)
+CHAPTER 5: Hypoxia decreases osteogenic differentiation potential but enhances vasculogenic differentiation potential of human adipose stem cells on biphasic calcium phosphate scaffolds in fibrin gel (Embargo up to and including 20 January 2019)

-CHAPTER 6: Evaluation of a new biphasic calcium phosphate for maxillary sinus floor elevation: micro-CT and histomorphometrical analysis (Embargo until 20 January 2019)
+CHAPTER 6: Evaluation of a new biphasic calcium phosphate for maxillary sinus floor elevation: micro-CT and histomorphometrical analysis (Embargo up to and including 20 January 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.